Paws Up For Pets

-Participate in a Paws Up for Pets PowerPoint presentation. about animals and what it takes to be a compassionate pet caretaker.
+- Participate in a Paws Up for Pets PowerPoint presentation about animals and what it takes to be a compassionate pet caretaker.

-Take a 10-question quiz based on the presentation.
+- Take a 10-question quiz based on the presentation.

-Bring home and share with family members animal welfare materials from C.A.R.E.4Paws that include information about proper pet care, anti-abuse, spaying/neutering, and more.
+- Bring home and share with family members animal welfare materials from C.A.R.E.4Paws that include information about proper pet care, anti-abuse, spaying/neutering, and more.

-Interview a family member or neighbor about their view of compassionate pet care and turning in a short summary of the answers.
+- Interview a family member or neighbor about their view of compassionate pet care and turning in a short summary of the answers.
 A template will be provided.

-Participate in C.A.R.E.4Paws’ Paws Up for Pets Youth Contest by creating an art project or poem on the topic of “Animals have feelings, just like us!”
+- Participate in C.A.R.E.4Paws’ Paws Up for Pets Youth Contest by creating an art project or poem on the topic of “Animals have feelings, just like us!”
 See below for more information.

 To earn an Animal Advocate badge, students participate in a tour of a local animal shelter to learn how the shelter operates and see ﬁrsthand what happens when a family decides to give up a pet.
 After the visit, children can choose to virtually adopt a shelter pet and create a project about the animal.
 Or, as an alternative, students can research and write about the topic of “all pets are individuals.”
 All children will be paired up with a mentor that helps them with their project.

-Children who go above and beyond to promote animal welfare and responsible pet ownership, or stand up for an animal by reporting abuse or neglect, for example, will have the opportunity to earn an Animal Hero badge, and get an award from local city officals.
+Children who go above and beyond to promote animal welfare and responsible pet ownership, or stand up for an animal by reporting abuse or neglect, for example, will have the opportunity to earn an Animal Hero badge, and get an award from local city officials.
 These awards will be given out annually and will involve press coverage and other forms of recognition for the Animal Heroes.

 The Animal Leader badge is given to students who have completed the Animal Ambassador and Advocate badges and are interested in becoming Paws Up for Pets mentors for new students.
-The leaders will be working closely with C.A.R.E.4Paws’ Youth Program Director and after-school program staff to support other children working to complete badges one and two
+The leaders will be working closely with C.A.R.E.4Paws’ Youth Program Director and after-school program staff to support other children working to complete badges one and two.

 - Inspire a greater sense of compassion and respect for animals and other living beings.